 Yes.
 We maintain a national practice, and we are able to represent clients throughout Florida.
 We have a location in Winter Park where we can meet with you by appointment, and our attorneys can arrange to meet with you on-site at your location if necessary.

-Speak with a Federal Criminal Defense Attorney at Oberheiden, P.C.
+Speak with a Orlando Federal Criminal Defense Attorney at Oberheiden, P.C.

-To speak with one of our federal criminal defense attorneys about your FBI, OIG, IRS, or DEA investigation in Orlando, please call 888-680-1745 or contact us online.
+To speak with one of our Orlando federal criminal defense lawyers about your FBI, OIG, IRS, or DEA investigation in Orlando, please call 888-680-1745 or contact us online.
 We will schedule your free initial case assessment as soon as possible.

 All website terms, conditions, and disclaimers apply to this information and are hereby fully incorporated.
 Specifically, this information has been prepared (1) for informational purposes only and does not constitute legal advice; (2) This information may constitute attorney advertising in some jurisdictions; (3) Merely reading this information does not create an attorney-client relationship; (4) Attorneys of Oberheiden, P.C., are not licensed in all states but are only licensed to practice in the states mentioned in their respective biographies.
 Nothing contained in here is meant to constitute the unauthorized practice of law or a suggestion of physical presence in the state; (5) Prior results do not guarantee similar outcomes in the future.